Veterinary Technician Schools in Alabama

 In AL, there are two CVTEA-accredited programs.
 Coastal Alabama Community College of Bay Minette provides a hybrid associate of applied science (AAS) in veterinary technology.
 Students can complete all coursework online, and attend campus only for orientations and major exams.
 This program has courses such as anatomy & physiology of mammals; clinical procedures & pathology; anesthesia & diagnostic imaging; animal pharmacology & toxicology; and hands-on training through a local preceptorship.
 Notably, Coastal Alabama provides specialized lab sections for its students, imparting skills that would be difficult to attain at a typical veterinary practice.

 Additionally, Coastal Alabama Community College boasts the state-of-the-art Sun Chief Residential Life and Learning Center for student accommodations, as well as opportunities for vet techs such as various scholarships.
-Between 2017 and 2020, 77 percent of Coastal Alabama Community College graduates passed the Veterinary Technician National Examination (VTNE) – the national exam for vet tech certification – on the first try.
-Please note that students with no prior veterinary experience to complete clinical hours in a locally approved facility, where they are visited by an instructor once per week.
+Between 2020 and 2023, 57.14 percent of Coastal Alabama Community College graduates passed the Veterinary Technician National Examination (VTNE) – the national exam for vet tech certification – on the first try.
+Please note that students with no prior veterinary experience complete clinical hours in a locally approved facility, where they are visited by an instructor once per week.
 Facilities out of local range can be approved on a case-by-case basis.

 The other CVTEA-accredited program in Alabama, offered by Jefferson State Community College, is described further in the section that follows since it is a distance learning program.